AdyaS2010/WebsiteForMe/README.md

 ## Contact

-For any questions or inquiries, please reach out to me at gmail.com (mailto:gmail.com).
+For any questions or inquiries, please reach out to me!

 !!!Thank you for visiting my personal website!!!